Uncertainty-aware Panoptic Segmentation: Experimental Evaluation

 \subsubsection{Panoptic fusion}

-We compare the performance of our proposed probabilistic panoptic fusion module with the ones proposed by Seamless \cite{porzi2019seamless} and EfficientPS \cite{mohan2021efficientps}.
+We compare the performance of our proposed panoptic fusion module with the ones proposed by Seamless \cite{porzi2019seamless} and EfficientPS \cite{mohan2021efficientps}.
 We train a network based on the our evidential settings for this experiment and replace only the panoptic fusion module.
 All methods utilize the same instance and semantic segmentation outputs.
 Seamless fusion is done by simply taking instance segmentation results for all \textit{thing} classes and semantic segmentation for \textit{stuff} class.
 Hence, this method solves the inherent overlap problem by discarding possibly valuable information.
 EfficientPS combines the logits from both segmentations in a deterministic fashion and then calculates the panoptic output.

 Since the baseline fusion methods do not provide any confidence or uncertainty estimate, we evaluate only the panoptic metrics, listed in \tabref{tab:FUSION}.
-Utilizing our probabilistic fusion leads to an improvement of 1.3\% for PQ$^{\text{St}}$, 1.1\% for PQ$^{\text{Th}}$, and 1.2\% for the overall PQ in comparison to the EfficientPS fusion.
+Utilizing our improved fusion leads to an improvement of \myworries{1.1\%} for PQ$^{\text{St}}$, \myworries{1.6\%} for PQ$^{\text{Th}}$, and \myworries{1.3\%} for the overall PQ in comparison to the EfficientPS fusion.
 We attribute the performance gain to utilizing the probabilities in the fusion, which solves the overlap problem straight forward, yielding a better combination of the different segmentations.

-\subsubsection{Effect of $\lambda_{\text{i}}$}
+\subsubsection{Effect of $\lambda_{\text{t}}$}

 The authors of evidential deep learning suggest using a KL term in the loss function to decrease the evidence provided by confusing samples \cite{sensoy2018evidential}.
-Furthermore, they suggest gradually increasing the weight, $\lambda_{\text{i}}$, of the KL term until it reaches a value of 1.0 and then keeping this for the rest of the training.
-In our experiments, we found that this setting leads to underconfident results and tried different final values of $\lambda_{\text{i}}$.
-The resulting calibration curves are shown in \figref{fig:lambda}.
-It is safe to state that this parameter controls the confidence of the network.
-We choose a value of 0.06, yielding the best uECE in our case.
-We believe these results will be different for other loss and network settings.
+Furthermore, they suggest gradually increasing the weight, $\lambda_{\text{t}}$, of the KL term until it reaches a value of 1.0 and then keeping this for the rest of the training.
+In our experiments, we found that this setting leads to underconfident results and tried different final values of $\lambda_{\text{t}}$.
+The resulting calibration curves for our validation set are shown in \figref{fig:lambda}.
+It is apparent that this parameter controls the confidence of the network.
+Finally, we used a value of $\lambda_{\text{t}} = 0.06$, which yielded the best uECE in our case.